 Don't miss out

-Atlas is a unique compendium of cardiovascular statistics from across the 56 ESC member countries.
+Atlas is a unique compendium of cardiovascular statistics from across the 57 ESC member countries.
 The data underlines major healthcare gaps and inequalities.
-Atlas highlights which countries require more resources and where effective use of even small budgets can deliver cutting edge CV care.
+Atlas highlights which countries require more resources and where effective use of even small budgets can deliver cutting edge cardiovascular care.

 The Atlas maps, analyses and compares from a cardiovascular perspective, the status of the healthcare systems in more than 40 countries in ESC member countries.
 It presents the evidence of trends, disparities, gaps and associations between fundamental variables, which can be used to elicit valuable insights for evidence-based health policy in cardiology.

 Atlas reveals the serious disparities in service provision and cardiovascular outcomes across systems, as well as significant issues in health care management and many other gaps existing in Europe.
 All data converge to reinforce the need to make cardiovascular disease the number one health priority for any decision maker.